smiththay/Awesome-Blog/blog.md

 *Sigh of relief...*

 Some thing seems familiar for the first time in bootcamp, albeit it has been many years since I have really messed with it.
 HTML, I believe most people have had to mess with it in a computer science class in highschool.
 It wasn't as difficult to get back in it compared to last week learning completely new topics.
 We worked on a *Markup Letter*, *Structure a Page of Content*, and our demo day project, *Layout a Splash Page*.
+I can see how pseudo coding can be very beneficial before going into a project.
+I hope to develop better practice in the weeks to come.

 I struggled with less this week but that doesn't mean I didn't struggle at all.
 Along side HTML, we also dove in on CSS.
 There were many new elements in HTML that I discovered, and everything in CSS was new.
 All the projects didn't require too much CSS knowledge so I didn't have to worry all that much about learning CSS syntax.
 I struggled a bit with the resizing the panda picture in the splash page project.
 As many of the struggles I had, it was a small detail.

 Im eager to learn more about CSS.
 I want to flex my creative side some more and being good at CSS will definitely help with that.
+In addition to CSS, I am excited, and nervous, to learn Javscript.